-Terri Tchorzynski to Receive 2017 MCC Distinguished Alumni Award
+Terri Tchorzynski Receives 2017 MCC Distinguished Alumni Award

-Muskegon Community College alumna Terri Knoll Tchorzynski (tor-ZIN-ski), a counselor at the Calhoun Area Career Center (CACC) in Battle Creek who was named the nation’s 2017 School Counselor of the Year, has been chosen as MCC’s 2017 Distinguished Alumni Award recipient.
+Muskegon Community College alumna Terri Knoll Tchorzynski, a counselor at the Calhoun Area Career Center (CACC) in Battle Creek who was named the nation’s 2017 School Counselor of the Year, has been chosen as MCC’s 2017 Distinguished Alumni Award recipient.

-Tchorzynski will be honored on Monday, May 1, at the Alumni Awards Dinner on campus and will address this year’s graduates on Wednesday evening, May 3, at the 2017 MCC Commencement in Walker Arena.
+Tchorzynski was honored on May 1, 2017 at the Alumni Awards Dinner on campus and addressed the graduates May 3 at the 2017 MCC Commencement in Walker Arena.

 Established in 1998, the award is the highest honor that MCC bestows upon outstanding alumni whose professional achievements, community service, and advocacy of higher education exemplify the foremost ideals of their alma mater.
 The honorees are selected by the MCC Alumni Relations Committee.